AvniShah04/Portfolio-AvniShah/DataVisualization2.md

 Here is my visualization: It compares the Debt to GDP ratio for India and USA

 <iframe src="https://data.oecd.org/chart/6BlW" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/6BlW" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2017</a></iframe>

 Debt to GDP ratios across the world: From 1995 to 2020

 <div class="flourish-embed flourish-chart" data-src="visualisation/8566631"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+Here I have used a grid of column chart to visualize the GDP to Debt ratio for all the countries for various years:

+<div class="flourish-embed flourish-chart" data-src="visualisation/8567853"><script src="https://public.flourish.studio/resources/embed.js"></script></div>